electricbookworks/openpress/terms.md

 ### Privacy

 Open Press will gather data about users, including its members, on its website in the normal course of doing business online.
-How Open Press uses that data is described separately in its privacy policy.
+Open Press will not share any identifiable or contact information with third parties, but will collect usage data to analyse website usage.

 ### Warranty disclaimer and limitation of liability